JohnoKing/timelim/README.md

 Set a time limit to last one year and three weeks:
 `timelim 1y 3w`

-Set a time limit to only last 24000 microseconds:
+Set a time limit to only last 24000 nanoseconds:
 `timelim 24000n`

 Set a time limit to last 3.6 centuries and 4.1 months: